About

 She has written three books with doctors and contributed to a fourth.
 Her articles on health and medicine have appeared in The Boston Globe, STAT, Newsweek, and other publications.

 Ann earned a Bachelor of Arts degree at Brandeis University, where she was elected to Phi Beta Kappa.
-She is a member of the Authors Guild and the New England Science Writers.
 She is also a graduate of the GrubStreet Memoir Incubator, a competitive MFA-level program.